Our family fighting for yours

 Ohio’s Dog Bite Laws

-The state of Ohio asserts certain rules in the event of dog bites and other harms from canines.
+The state of Ohio asserts certain rules in the event of dog bites and other harm from canines.
 These cases may involve the legal doctrines of negligence, scienter, or intentional tort.
 Ohio abides by strict liability dog bite laws, which make the dog owner (or harborer/keeper) liable for the actions of the dog.
-Legal doctrines make it possible for dog bite victims to recover compensation through the “one bite rule,” which hold the owner liable if he/she knew or reasonably should have known about the dog’s propensity to bite.
+Legal doctrines make it possible for dog bite victims to recover compensation through the “one bite rule,” which holds the owner liable if he/she knew or reasonably should have known about the dog’s propensity to bite.

 Another route a dog bite victim could take is to sue on the grounds of negligence.
-If the dog’s owner failed to prevent a foreseeable attack (i.e. by securely confining the dog), it may be possible to file a claim under the negligence doctrine, or negligence per se.
+If the owner failed to prevent foreseeable dog attacks (i.e. by securely confining the dog), it may be possible to file a claim under the negligence doctrine, or negligence per se.
 Negligence per se refers to presumed negligence in the event that the dog’s owner violates a state or city statute.
 A look at the specific dog breed laws in your area could give you an idea of whether you can sue for negligence per se.